 - Value: Enter the CNAME domain that you have copied in step 1.

 - Click OK.

-- After you configure a CNAME record, it takes about 10 minutes to update the status.
-The message "You must add the CNAME record" may still appear on the Domain Names page in the CDN console.
+- After you add a CNAME record, it takes approximately 10 minutes to update the status in the console.
+The message "You must add the CNAME record" may still appear on the Domain Names page.
 Ignore this message.

-- Verify whether a new CNAME record takes effect.
+- Check whether a new CNAME record takes effect.

-*.*kunlun*.com, both the CNAME record and CDN features have taken effect.
+*.*kunlun*.com, both the CNAME record and the CDN service have taken effect.